Coronavirus - being furloughed if you can’t work

-If you weren’t furloughed before this and you started your job after 19 March 2020, they’ll use the amount you earned in your last pay before 30 October.
+If you started your job between 20 March 2020 and 30 October 2020, they’ll use the amount you earned in your last pay before 30 October 2020.

 Your employer works out how much you should get before they make a claim.
 They can’t include tips, and they can only include commission and bonuses if your contract says you should always get them.